apache/flink/docs/content/docs/dev/table/sql/alter.md

     WATERMARK FOR ts AS ts -- modify watermark strategy );
 ```

+<span class="label label-danger">Note</span> Modify a column to be primary key will change the column's nullability to false implicitly.

 ### DROP
 Use `DROP` clause to drop columns, primary key and watermark strategy to an existing table.